 The contract should also include an exit strategy for when things go wrong.
 If there’s a well written termination clause, you can end the contract without having to file a lawsuit.

-A good contract will provide you with certain protections as a business owner
+A good contract provides you with certain protections as a business owner

 You should always have your customers sign a contract before you begin work.
 This provides you with certain protections as a business owner, such as: